jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 2. Is it a reusable scripted transform over core data and operations, with no dependency on profile schema, constants, or table meaning?
 If yes, it belongs in `core.*`; callers opt into it at the call or registration boundary.
-3. Does a profile define a propset, scripted schema, range, table meaning, or resource interpretation?
+3. Does a profile define a propset, scripted schema, gameplay range, legality rule, or gameplay interpretation of a native fact?
 If yes, that scripted declaration or transform belongs in the profile.
 4. Is the data only an authoring projection or interaction state?
-If yes, it belongs in replaceable toolset workflow code.
+If yes, it belongs in native C++ toolset code.
 5. Is it only structure, styling, or event wiring?
 If yes, it belongs in RML/RCSS.